ansys/pyfluent/doc/source/users_guide/postprocessing.rst

 Rendering Graphics Objects
 --------------------------
-pyVista library is used for graphics.
-Followinb graphics operations are supported.
+The post package library is used for rendering graphics objects.
+The following graphics operations are supported.

 Displaying Mesh Objects
 ~~~~~~~~~~~~~~~~~~~~~~~